AshwinAkash24/Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-/README.md

 # Experiment--07-Linear-and-joint-interpolation-of-industrial-manipulator-
+# Name: Ashwin Akash M
+# Reference Number: 212223230024
+# Department: AI&DS
+# Date: 24-04-2024
 ### Aim :
 To understand linear and joint interpolation of industrial manipulator and develop a program for the same

 ### Equipment Required:
 Instrial manipulator , teach pendant and associated program platform

 ### Theory
 The following interpolation schemes are available in most of the robot controllers.
 1. Joint interpolation
 2. Straight line interpolation
 3. Circular interpolation